Huangfu Song: Liang Province rebellion

 After the suppression of the Yellow Turban rebellion, a former official from Xindu (信都), Yan Zhong (阎忠), advised Huangfu to rebel in order to protect himself, lest he end up like Han Xin.
 Huangfu refused, and Yan left Huangfu.
 (Note: This anecdote was also recorded in Jiuzhou Chunqiu.
-Pei Songzhi included this anecdote in his annotation of Jia Xu's biography in Sanguozhi as Yan Zhong had been one of the few people (if not the only one) who saw Jia's talent in his youth and compared Jia to Zhang Liang and Chen Ping (少时人莫知，唯汉阳阎忠异之，谓诩有良、平之奇。).
-An Yingxiong Ji annotation in the same biography also recorded that Yan Zhong died of illness after he was abducted by Wang Guo and forced to become the rebels' leader (《英雄记》曰：凉州贼王国等起兵，共劫忠为主，统三十六部，号车骑将军。忠感慨發病而死。).
+Pei Songzhi included this anecdote in his annotation of Jia Xu's biography in Sanguozhi as Yan Zhong had been one of the few people (if not the only one) who saw Jia's talent in his youth and compared Jia to Zhang Liang and Chen Ping.
+An Yingxiong Ji annotation in the same biography also recorded that Yan Zhong died of illness after he was abducted by Wang Guo and forced to become the rebels' leader..
 Dong Zhuo's biography in Book of the Later Han also recorded Yan's death.)
-Tse Wai Kit Wicky, an Associate Professor at the Chinese University of Hong Kong, explained the reason that Huangfu Song refused to revolt despite recognized deterioration of Han empire was possibly due to his family background and education as staunch Confucianist who was raised in Guandong, which heavily influenced by scholar scholar-official culture, besides, Huangfu Song's uncle Huangfu Gui also made a great effort to be recognized by the eastern scholar-officials.
-In contrast with Yan Zhong, whose background as northwestern elite makes him not feel too attached with central government.
+Tse Wai Kit Wicky, an Associate Professor at the Chinese University of Hong Kong, explained the reason why Huangfu Song refused to revolt despite recognizing the deterioration of the Han empire was possibly due to his family background and education as a staunch Confucianist who was raised in Guandong, which was heavily influenced by scholar-official culture.
+Besides, Huangfu Song's uncle Huangfu Gui also made a great effort to be recognized by the eastern scholar-officials.
+This is a contrast with Yan Zhong, whose background as a northwestern elite makes him not feel too attached to the central government.

-In the spring of 185, Beigong Boyu; a chieftain of Yicong hu (義從胡; lit.
-"Loyal Nomad Auxiliary"), a subtribe branch from Lesser cadet tribe of Yuezhi, rebelled.
-He killed Ling Zheng, administrator of the Qiang tribe, and supported Bian Zhang and Han Sui from Jincheng as their leaders while also killing Chen Yi, the governor of Jincheng.
-This all ocfured at the sametime when Huangfu Song still busy with suppressing the Yellow Turban rebellions.
+In the spring of 185, Beigong Boyu (Note: a chieftain of Yicong hu, (義從胡; lit.
+"Loyal Nomad Auxiliary") a subtribe branch from a lesser cadet tribe of Yuezhi) rebelled.
+He killed Leng Zheng (冷徵), administrator of the Qiang tribe, and supported Bian Zhang and Han Sui from Jincheng as their leaders while also killing Chen Yi, the governor of Jincheng.
+This all occurred at the same time as Huangfu Song was still busy with suppressing the Yellow Turban rebellions.

 During the rebellion, while passing through Ye, Huangfu noticed that the residence of eunuch Zhao Zhong (赵忠; one of the Ten Attendants) was more grand than what his rank or title entitled him to.
 When Huangfu reported this to the imperial court, Zhao's residence was confiscated.